stefankubisa/Exchange-Online-Mailbox-Creator/README.md

 # Mailbox-Creator
-Creates Shared Mailboxes in AzureAD Adding Users and Aliases
+Creates Shared Mailboxes in Exchange Online Adding Users and Aliases

 ## HowTo ##
 1) Open the script